jerredrogero/PriceAdjustPro/EMAIL_SETUP.md

 ## Testing

-You can test the password reset functionality by:
+### Email Verification
+1. Register a new account at `/register`
+2. Check that you're redirected to the verification pending page
+3. Check your email for the verification link
+4. Click the verification link
+5. Try to log in - you should be able to access the dashboard

+### Password Reset
-1. Going to `/reset-password` on your website
+1. Go to `/reset-password` on your website
-2. Entering an email address
+2. Enter an email address
-3. Checking that the email is sent successfully
+3. Check that the email is sent successfully
+4. Click the reset link and set a new password

 ## Production Notes

 - In production, make sure `DEBUG=False` in your environment
-- The password reset emails will use HTTPS URLs in production
+- Emails will use HTTPS URLs in production
 - Email timeout is set to 30 seconds
 - Password reset tokens expire after 1 hour
+- Email verification tokens expire after 24 hours
+- Users cannot log in until they verify their email address

 ## Troubleshooting